September is PCOS Awareness Month: Learn About Diagnosis and Treatment

-During the month of September, The AFA will be resurfacing much of our library's authoritative and informative content on Polycystic Ovarian Syndrome (PCOS), including this significant article on Diagnosis and Treatment of PCOS, written by Marcelle Cedars, M.D.
+During the month of September, Path2Parenthood will be resurfacing much of our library's authoritative and informative content on Polycystic Ovarian Syndrome (PCOS), including this significant article on Diagnosis and Treatment of PCOS, written by Marcelle Cedars, M.D.

 Polycystic ovary syndrome (PCOS) affects 5-10% of the female population As such, it is the most common endocrine disorder affecting women - more common than diabetes.
 This is an important point, as women with PCOS can oftentimes feel very isolated.